CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 #### Manufacturer Environment

 * Used specifically in the context of the EU Cyber Resilience Act, to mean a commercial entity that places a product with digital elements on the EU market.
+* Is expected to produce a complete SBOM document describing their application, including all dependencies.
 * See [Integrator Environment](#integrator-environment).

 > [!WARNING]
 >
 > * FIXME - Much more to add!
 >   * e.g. from https://blog.nlnetlabs.nl/what-i-learned-in-brussels-the-cyber-resilience-act/
+>   * Check also out the work coming out of the Eclipse ORC Working Group

 ### Language Ecosystem